LM LakeMacatawaWaterfront.com

 Water quality

-Lake condition belongs in any honest waterfront guide.
+Lake condition deserves a place in any factual waterfront guide.

 Macatawa Area Coordinating Council says Lake Macatawa’s water quality is impaired because too much sediment and phosphorus enter the lake from the watershed.

-The latest public Lake Macatawa Water Quality Dashboard I found is the 2024 dashboard prepared by GVSU’s Annis Water Resources Institute in January 2025.
+The latest public Lake Macatawa Water Quality Dashboard cited here is the 2024 dashboard prepared by GVSU’s Annis Water Resources Institute in January 2025.
 It reports a 2024 mean total phosphorus concentration of 107 µg/L against a 50 µg/L target, chlorophyll a at 60 µg/L against a 22 µg/L target, and mean Secchi depth at 0.59 m against a 1.0 m target.

-Project Clarity’s 2024 annual report also says mean conditions show limited to no improvement and remain indicative of a highly impaired lake, while noting that mean water clarity improved slightly and cyanotoxin concentrations remained below the EPA threshold for recreational water use.
-The same report cautions that the lake was sampled only three times in 2024, so any one year should be interpreted carefully.
+Project Clarity’s 2024 annual report says mean conditions show limited to no improvement and remain indicative of a highly impaired lake.
+The same report also notes that mean water clarity improved slightly and that cyanotoxin concentrations remained below the EPA threshold for recreational water use.

 Sources: MACC watershed page, GVSU AWRI 2024 dashboard, Project Clarity 2024 annual report